 Blue Badge holders have a duty under Regulation nine (of The Disabled Persons (badges for Motor Vehicles)(England) Regulations 2000) to return the badge to South Gloucestershire Council if;

 - the badge holder is no longer eligible or at any time their mobility improves

-- you have a replacement badge and later find the original (please return the original badge)
+- the badge is issued with a replacement badge and later finds the original (return the original badge)

 - the badge is so damaged/faded that the details on it are illegible